These Hindu Texts Describe Flying Vimanas And Details Of Nuclear War

 The Unexplained Destruction of Mohenjo Daro and Harappa

 The remnants of two ancient civilizations in the Indus Valley of modern day Pakistan and India have puzzled archeologists for decades.
 These cities were both deserted suddenly, coincidentally around the time of the construction of the great pyramids in Egypt, despite having been thriving centers of technology and culture for centuries.
 Mohenjo Daro, in particular, appears to have been flattened, or collapsed after 600 years of being inhabited.
-Could this have been the location of what may have been a nuclear war?
+Could this have been the location of what may have been an ancient nuclear war?

 Mohenjo Daro and Harappa are anomalous not just because of their desertion by the people who lived there, but also because of their incredibly advanced technology and decentralized, secular society.
 Archeologists have determined that the layout of these two massive cities shows evidence of an egalitarian civilization with no distinct hierarchy or elite ruling class and was likely governed by elected officials.
 The ruins of Mohenjo Daro show careful urban planning, advanced irrigation and drainage systems, and a 900 sq. foot, watertight, communal bath that was filled by the Indus river.
 This civilization spanned over 500 acres and supported a population of somewhere between 20,000 – 40,000 citizens.

 Harappa, which came into ruin around the same time as Mohenjo Dara, was equally as advanced, with granaries, superstructures, and calculated trading practices.
 These civilizations had board games like chess, traded precious gems and jewelry, and valued cleanliness and hygiene.
 Both were civilizations with thriving cultures that disappeared suddenly and without explanation.